async-labs/builderbook/README.md

 ## Support This Project

-You can support this project by giving it a star, providing feedback or suggestions, sharing it with your friends, or purchasing [our book](https://github.com/builderbook/builderbook-app/blob/master/book-details.md).
+You can support this project by simply using it, giving it a star, providing [feedback or suggestions](https://github.com/builderbook/builderbook-app/issues/new), sharing it with your friends, or purchasing [our book](https://github.com/builderbook/builderbook-app/blob/master/book-details.md).
 Thanks!

 ## License